If you are motivated by ecological thinking and action, sustainability, and social justice, you are already a great fit for Sterling.

 Sterling College offers admission to both first-time college applicants and transfer applicants.
 We also have a significant population of student veterans and adult learners at Sterling.
 Application review at Sterling is an individualized process, characterized by a personal and holistic approach.
 Affordability is central to the mission of Sterling College.

 Admission to Sterling College is competitive.
-However, students who did not excel in high school or who have taken a non-traditional path to college may gain admission to Sterling by demonstrating work ethic, character, and passion for environmental stewardship.
+However, students who did not excel in high school or who have taken a non-traditional path to college may gain admission to Sterling by demonstrating work ethic, character, and passion for ecological thinking and action.

 - A strong academic record is certainly a good thing, but it is not the most important criteria for admission to Sterling College.

 - Sterling College practices test-blind admission.
 We do not consider standardized test scores during application review.

 - We welcome and encourage communication from prospective students at all stages of the application process.

 - No student is granted admission to Sterling College until they have completed an interview.
 Interviews can be conducted in person, over the phone, or via Skype.

 - In addition to an online application form, we require a personal essay, two letters of recommendation, and a high school transcript or the equivalent.
 Transfer students must also submit transcripts from each college or university they previously attended.

 Sterling College maintains a commitment to affordability and financial access.
 We work closely with each student and their family to create a financial aid package that meets their individual needs.